abraunegg/onedrive/docs/usage.md

 ```
 onedrive -s -v
 ```

+> [!IMPORTANT]
-Adding `--verbose` twice will enable debug logging output.
+> Adding `--verbose` twice will enable debug logging output.
 This is generally required when raising a bug report or needing to understand a problem.

 ### Using 'Client Side Filtering' rules to determine what should be synced with Microsoft OneDrive
 Client Side Filtering in the context of the OneDrive Client for Linux refers to user-configured rules that determine what files and directories the client should upload or download from Microsoft OneDrive.
 These rules are crucial for optimising synchronisation, especially when dealing with large numbers of files or specific file types.
 The OneDrive Client for Linux offers several configuration options to facilitate this: